waltmo147/GHSAB-Website/documents/design-plan.md

 Why?
 (Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+Everything will be clearly labeled and easy to understand

-If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?

-Yes, maybe or no: [yes/maybe/no]
+Yes, maybe or no: [yes]

 Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

-[Tell us why...]
+Text will appear in input boxes and she will see

+Subgoal #[3] : [submit application ]
+[Add as many subgoals as you needs]

+Will [Abby] have formed this sub-goal as a step to their overall goal?
+Yes, maybe or no: [yes]

+Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+Because she is looking to apply

+Action #[1] : [click submit button]
+[Add as many actions as you need...]

+Will [Abby] know what to do at this step?

+Yes, maybe or no: [yes]

+Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+The action is not complicated.
+It is easy enough for her to execute

+If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?

+Yes, maybe or no: [yes]

+Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+Because she will see a message on the screen saying she successfully submitted her application

 #### Task 2 - Cognitive Walkthrough